w4rner/IMAGEine/data/~Readme_data.txt

 # Location in folder: /data ##############################################
 # Author: Cooper Nederhood* ##############################################
 ##########################################################################
 * 3 small utility fn's from the webscraping PA are used.
-See data_fns.py for details
+See data_fns.py for details.
+All other code is 100% original

 # Documentation for data gathering and validation process
 # Relevant scripts conatined in "IMAGEine/data/"